 Your regional coordinator is a great resource for information about the AAFP and FMIG Network.
 Don’t hesitate to contact any Regional Coordinator about programming ideas, FMIG events or other questions you may have about your FMIG.
 Contact information is available here.

-The AAFP can provide you contact information for FMIG student and faculty advisors at many medical schools.
-If you’d like to collaborate with another FMIG, just let us know and we will give you any contact information we have.
+Contact your Regional Coordinator to connect with specific FMIGs in your area.
 If you’d like to plan a regional event, the FMIG Regional Listservs are a great way to communicate your event and find other interested FMIGs.

 The national FMIG Network has a Facebook page(www.facebook.com) that can be used to communicate with other students interested in family medicine.
 This page is open to anyone to "like."
 The AAFP(www.facebook.com) and the AAFP's National Conference for Family Medicine Residents and Students(www.facebook.com) are also on Facebook.

-We also post video updates and link to clips of interest on YouTube.
-Just follow our YouTube channel(www.youtube.com).
+Visit the FMIG Network's Google+ page(plus.google.com) to view videos and connect with other medical students.
+We also post video updates and link to clips of interest on our YouTube channel(www.youtube.com).

 The AAFP has a variety of family medicine handouts and brochures that FMIGs can use to promote the specialty and their student group.
-All of these handouts are listed below.
-Hard copies can be ordered by emailing Ashley Bentley at firstname.lastname@example.org.
 These are great for student organization fairs or for introducing new students to the group.

 Share this page